 Talking to Children About Their Art

-Questions like these common ones below are not about appreciation of their work.
-For example, if I were showing something I had made to a friend, I don’t think I would want to hear…
+Questions like these common ones below are not about the appreciation of the product made.
+If I were showing a friend a bird house I built, for example, I would find it strange to hear…

 Can you tell me about it?